-The clerk may also designate one or more [court manager(s)] [judge(s)] co-Host(s) for each proceeding scheduled, as provided by G.S. §§ 7A-95(c) and 7A-198(c).
+The clerk may also designate one or more co-hosts, either judge(s) and or the Court Manager, for each proceeding scheduled, as provided by G.S. §§

+7A-95(c) and 7A-198(c).
 The co-Host is authorized to begin, conduct, and record the hearing if the Host is not available.
 Any recording made will automatically be saved in the Webex account of the Host.